serenity-kit/opaque/README.md

 ### Key Stretching Function Config

 The password input is passed through a key stretching function before being used in the OPRF.
 The key stretching function is [`argon2id`](https://www.rfc-editor.org/rfc/rfc9106.html).
-The [OPAQUE protocol](https://www.ietf.org/archive/id/draft-irtf-cfrg-opaque-17.html) defines recommended parameters, but depending on the application these parameters can be adjusted using param `keyStretchingFunctionConfig` in the `opaque.client.startRegistration` and `opaque.client.startLogin` functions.
+The [OPAQUE protocol](https://www.ietf.org/archive/id/draft-irtf-cfrg-opaque-17.html) defines recommended parameters, but depending on the application these parameters can be adjusted using param `keyStretching` in the `opaque.client.startRegistration` and `opaque.client.startLogin` functions.

 Available options are: